adii1207/portfolio_overlap/readme.txt

 ADD_STOCK AXIS_BLUECHIP TCS
 CALCULATE_OVERLAP MIRAE_ASSET_EMERGING_BLUECHIP

-To run this program add input to test_file.txt and run the command "python -m geektrust <absolute path of file>"
+To run this program add input to test_file.txt and run the command "python -m geektrust <absolute path of file "funds.json">"

 test_program.py is a python file for unit testing